gabbymassaro/react-phase-2-project/README.md

 - Add new listings to the page.
 - Delete items from either the listings or cart.
 - Proceed to Checkout!
-- You can navigate back to the home page by clicking in the logo in the navbar.
+- You can navigate back to the home page by clicking on the logo in the navbar.

 ## Credits
 - This app was created by Gabriella Massaro.